mgechev/bazel-benchmarks/README.md

 * In another terminal, update a single source file with: `yarn update-1`

 This should prompt an incremental build and redeploy to browser.
 Console log in browser will show the RTT.

+## Comparing with prototype Bazel devserver

+See the `bazel` branch in this repo.